-- 96 hour of credit, including 56 hours of course work (a maximum of 8 of the total hours of course work may be in independent study; independent study with thesis advisor must be approved in advance)
+- 96 hours of credit, including 56 hours of course work (a maximum of 4 of the total hours of course work may be in independent study; independent study with thesis advisor is not allowed)

 - 8 hours of approved math with 4 hours at the 500-level

 - 2 core courses in separate Aerospace Engineering Breadth Requirement areas.